Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-12-25-Wannier_center_polarization.md

 ## Background

-According to "the Modern theory of polarization", in a continous-k formulation, the polarizatin $$\mathbf{P}_{el}$$ value is $$ - f e / (2 \pi)^3$$ times teh sum of valence-band Berry phase.
+According to "the Modern theory of polarization", in a continous-k formulation, the polarizatin $$\mathbf{P}_{el}$$ value is $$ - f e / (2 \pi)^3$$ times the sum of valence-band Berry phase.
 On another note, Wannier charge center can be convieniently linked to the Berryphase of valence band via a Fourier transformation.
 Thus, we should be able to calculate the ferroelectric polarization using Wannier interpolation of Bloch bands.

 ## Objectives